 You don’t trust your spouse with money—or vice versa.

-“When it comes to the impact of finances on relationships, perceptions may be just as important, if not more important, than reality,” says Ashley LeBaron, a graduate student at Brigham Young University (BYU).
+“When it comes to the impact of finances on relationships, perceptions may be just as important, if not more important, than reality,” Ashley LeBaron, a graduate student at Brigham Young University (BYU), said in a press release.
 When she and fellow researchers studied couples and spending habits, they found that husbands who viewed their wives as big spenders created the greatest financial conflicts, regardless of actual spending habits.
-And as perception was the issue more so than actual money, the BYU team also determined that these financial issues led to marriage difficulties overall.
+As perception was the issue more so than actual money, the BYU team also determined that these financial issues led to marriage difficulties overall.